Hall of Game Awards

-The Hall of Game Awards was an award show held by Cartoon Network.
-The inaugural show was hosted by Tony Hawk and aired on February 25, 2011.
-There were four installments of the awards, the last being held in February 17, 2014.
+The Hall of Game Awards was an award show presented by Cartoon Network.
+The inaugural ceremony was hosted by Tony Hawk and aired on February 25, 2011.
+There were four installments of the awards, the last being held on February 17, 2014.

 2011

-Tony Hawk hosted the first award show, which premiered on Cartoon Network on February 25, 2011, at 7:00 PM.
+Tony Hawk hosted the first awards show, which aired on Cartoon Network on February 25, 2011, at 7:00 PM.
 The show was created and produced by IMG Media and featured musical performances by Travie McCoy and Far East Movement.

 Winners and nominees

 Winners are listed first and highlighted in boldface.